-Prior to the pandemic we analyzed organizations’ maturity in their agile transformation and saw a clear need to accelerate transformation – only 20.4% stated they had truly established agile ways of working across the organization.
-Now, with the catalyzing urgency COVID-19 has provided, organizations that had not taken their Agile transformation seriously enough are finding themselves under pressure.
+Prior to the pandemic we analyzed organisations’ maturity in their agile transformation and saw a clear need to accelerate transformation – only 20.4% stated they had truly established agile ways of working across the organisation.
+Now, with the catalysing urgency COVID-19 has provided, organisations that had not taken their Agile transformation seriously enough are finding themselves under pressure.

-Organization-wide agility is not a destination – it is an ongoing commitment to deliver customer value faster and adapt better to changing conditions.
+Organisation-wide agility is not a destination – it is an ongoing commitment to deliver customer value faster and adapt better to changing conditions.
 But there is no ‘size fits all’ blueprint for agile transformation, no standardized framework to apply.
 A much more flexible approach is needed.
-So, how can organizations achieve true Business Agility?
+So, how can organisations achieve true Business Agility?